Project SEED Scholarships

 - Two Letters of Recommendation (high school science teacher and ACS Project SEED mentor)

 Mentor Recommendation.
-The letter from your research mentor should include a description of the progress made on the research project, the applicant’s attitude toward research, aptitude and enthusiasm toward chemistry, and potential as a future scientist/professional in a chemical-related field.
+The letter from your mentor should include a description of the progress made on the research project, the applicant’s attitude toward research, aptitude and enthusiasm toward chemistry, and potential as a future scientist/professional in a chemical-related field.
+This letter may be provided by either your research mentor or by the individual (e.g., graduate student, post-doc, technician, etc.) directly supervising your research in the lab.

 High School Teacher Recommendation.
 The letter from the high school teacher should include a description of the applicant’s enthusiasm and commitment toward a chemistry-related career, as well as their academic success.
 The letter should also describe to the extent possible, the impact ACS Project SEED has had on the applicant.